 Pate, C. Marvin.
 40 Questions about the Historical Jesus.
 Grand Rapids, Mich.: Kregel, 2015.
 Pb.
 407 pp., $23.99.
 Link to Kregel

-Usually historical Jesus studies focus on what we can know about Jesus by using historical methods exclusively.
+Usually, historical Jesus studies focus on what we can know about Jesus by using historical methods exclusively.
 This can be a skeptical approach, doubting everything until proven authentic.
-The result is often the claim the Gospel writers have created sayings and placed them in Jesus’ mouth in order to advance a theological statement about what they believed about Jesus.
-Other historical Jesus studies focus on the cultural and social background in order to place Jesus in a proper context.
+The result is often the claim the Gospel writers have created sayings and placed them in Jesus’ mouth to advance a theological statement about what they believed about Jesus.
+Other historical Jesus studies focus on the cultural and social background to place Jesus in a proper context.

 This is the context for a book like 40 Questions about the Historical Jesus.
 Pate is solidly conservative, never describing any statement or event in the life of Jesus as non-historical or created by the Evangelists.
-In fact, I would describe the bulk of the forty questions as background studies for the Synoptic Gospels rather than historical Jesus studies.
-He is interested in answering historical questions about Jesus from the cultural of the Second Temple period rather than answering questions of how to prove a saying or event as authentic.
+In fact, I would describe most of the forty questions as background studies for the Synoptic Gospels rather than historical Jesus studies.
+He is interested in answering historical questions about Jesus from the culture of the Second Temple period rather than answering questions of how to prove a saying or event is authentic.

-The first section of the book begins with a justification for the study of historical Jesus.
+The book’s first section begins with a justification for the study of the historical Jesus.
 For Pate, historical Jesus studies support the reliability of the four Gospels in response to the skepticism of historical criticism of Gabler or Reimarus or conspiracy theories made popular by the Da Vinci Code.
-He argues the Gospels present an accurate picture of Jesus despite the skepticism nineteenth century protestant liberalism, Bultmann, or the Jesus Seminar.
+He argues the Gospels present an accurate picture of Jesus despite the skepticism of nineteenth-century protestant liberalism, Bultmann, or the Jesus Seminar.

 Section two of the book deals with Jesus’ birth and childhood.
 Three chapters are devoted to the virgin birth, which I find strange in a book about the historical Jesus.
-Usually scholars doing historical Jesus work will overlook the virgin birth since it cannot be verified historically, or dismiss it entirely as theologically motivated.
-Three questions concern Jesus’ family and childhood, another area usually omitted from historical Jesus studies since there is nothing which can be verified.
+Usually, scholars doing historical Jesus work overlook the virgin birth since it cannot be historically verified or dismissed as theologically motivated.
+Three questions concern Jesus’ family and childhood, another area usually omitted from historical Jesus studies since there is nothing that can be verified.
 The final question concerns the languages Jesus may have spoken (Aramaic, with some Hebrew, Greek and Latin, but he taught in Aramaic).

 Several of the questions in this section concern the beginning of Jesus’ ministry (baptism, temptations, the Twelve), and two concern miracles, including the transfiguration.
 Once again, some of the material in these sections is not typically within the domain of historical Jesus studies, such as the identity and fate of each of the Twelve Apostles or the meaning of the Transfiguration.
-That the Transfiguration happened can be a historical question, but the meaning is a theological question.
-Pate does briefly comment on Bultmann’s claim the event is a misplaced resurrection account (246), but (rightly) dismisses the suggestion.
+That the Transfiguration happened can be a historical question, but the meaning of the Transfiguration is a theological question.
+Pate briefly comments on Bultmann’s claim that the event is a misplaced resurrection account (246), but (rightly) dismisses the suggestion.

-Questions 28-32 ask about the main message of the four Synoptic Gospels.
-The content of these chapters is very good and nothing is radical or unexpected.
-However, the study of the historical Jesus usually does not concern itself with the theology of the evangelists but rather the words and deeds of Jesus.
-Question 27 and 32 (the focus of Jesus’ teaching and the Olivet Discourse) are perhaps the best in the section since they do indeed focus on the teaching of the historical Jesus.
+Questions 28-32 ask about the central message of the four Synoptic Gospels.
+The content of these chapters is excellent, and nothing is radical or unexpected.
+However, the study of the historical Jesus usually does not concern itself with the evangelists’ theology but rather with Jesus’s words and deeds.
+Questions 27 and 32 (the focus of Jesus’ teaching and the Olivet Discourse) are perhaps the best in the section since they do indeed focus on the teaching of the historical Jesus.
 Pate rightly focuses on the Kingdom of God in these two chapters and he spends significant space comparing and contrasting consistent, realized and inaugurated eschatology before concluding some sort of already/not yet approach best explains the data.

 The final section of the book concerns the death and resurrection of Jesus.
 The events surrounding the crucifixion are one of the more profitable areas of historical Jesus research since the events are narrated in all four Gospels as well as external sources.
 History and geography can be used to confirm the general flow of the story of the Gospels.
 Several of the questions in this section are historically plausible (the Triumphal entry, Temple action, crucifixion), although Pate includes a chapter on why Jesus died (question 36).
 This is not on the crucifixion as a historical event, but on the theological concept of substitutionary atonement.
 Remarkably he include the Pauline and General epistles, which seems odd for a book on the historical Jesus.

 Conclusion.
-This book achieves the goal of studying Jesus through a historical, albeit conservative lens.
-For the most part I agree with Pate and much of the book resonates with my own approach to Jesus when I teach a college level Synoptic Gospels class.
-However, I have some reservations based on the use of the phrase “historical Jesus” title of the book.
-Pate seems to assume the Gospels are historically reliable early in the book and then develops what the Gospels say about Jesus rather than arguing for the authenticity sayings or deeds of Jesus.
+This book aims to study Jesus through a historical, albeit conservative lens.
+For the most part, I agree with Pate, and much of the book resonates with my own approach to Jesus when I teach a college-level Synoptic Gospels class.
+However, I have some reservations based on the phrase “historical Jesus” title of the book.
+Pate seems to assume the Gospels are historically reliable early in the book and then develops what the Gospels say about Jesus rather than arguing for the authenticity of sayings or deeds of Jesus.
 Perhaps it would have been better to entitle the book 40 Questions about Jesus and the Gospels since the questions are not always the domain of typical historical Jesus studies.

 I think a chapter on parables should have been included since the parables are usually the bedrock of Jesus’ teaching in historical Jesus studies, even in less-than-conservative circles.
 Pate uses parables in his chapter on the Kingdom of God, but the focus is on what the parables say about the kingdom, not whether they are verifiable words of Jesus.

-Since there are forty questions in less than 400 pages of text, the chapters are necessarily short.
+The chapters are necessarily short since there are forty questions in less than 400 pages of text.
 I found the chapter on archaeology frustratingly short, but that is the nature of this kind of book.
-Some chapters have helpful charts or bullet-points to cover details quickly.
-Pate frequently includes lengthy block quotes as part of his response to questions, perhaps too often.
+Some chapters have helpful charts or bullet points to cover details quickly.
+Pate frequently includes lengthy block quotes in his response to questions, perhaps too often.
 Each chapter concludes with several questions for reflection, so the book could be used in a college classroom or Bible study.
-Pate provides footnotes pointing to additional resources for the serious student who is interested in going deeper into the issues presented in the book.
+Pate provides footnotes pointing to additional resources for the serious student interested in going deeper into the issues presented in the book.